Prospective MSE Student FAQ

 You do not need to send any additional information than what is stated in the application.
 You can choose to send additional information if you think that it would strengthen your application.

-MEAM Master's Programs have two Application Cycle Deadlines for Fall:
+MEAM master’s programs have one Application Cycle Deadline for Fall: February 1st

 Applications that are full and complete will be reviewed only after each cycle has ended.